senovsky/tutorial-js-cypress/README.md

 ## Submitting results to Jira

 Results can be submitted to Jira so that they can be shared with the team and their impacts be easily analysed.
-This can be achieved using [Xray Test Management](https://www.getxray.app/) as shown in further detail in this [tutorial](https://docs.getxray.app/display/XRAYCLOUD/Testing+web+applications+using+Cypress).
+This can be achieved using [Xray Test Management](https://www.getxray.app/) as shown in further detail in this [tutorial for Xray Cloud](https://docs.getxray.app/display/XRAYCLOUD/Testing+web+applications+using+Cypress).

 ## Contact